AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/me-network-connections.md

 like [cables](../items-blocks-machines/cables.md) or fullblock machines and [devices](../ae2-mechanics/devices.md).
 (<ItemLink id="charger" />, <ItemLink id="interface" />, <ItemLink id="drive" />, etc.)
 Technically a single cable is a network, actually.

+## An Aside On Device Positioning

+For [devices](../ae2-mechanics/devices.md) which have some specific network function (like an <ItemLink id="interface" />
+pushing to and pulling from [network storage](../ae2-mechanics/import-export-storage.md), a <ItemLink id="level_emitter" />
+reading the contents of network storage, an <ItemLink id="drive" /> being network storage, etc.) the physical position of the device does not matter.

+Again, **the physical position of the device does not matter**.
+All that matters is that the device is connected to the network
+(and of course which network it's connected to).

+## Network Connections

 An easy way of determining what's connected in a network is using a <ItemLink id="network_tool" />.
 It will show every component on the network, so if you see stuff you shouldn't or don't see stuff you should, you have a problem.